 WHAT DOES BEING GAY MEAN?

 The international drive to marriage equality satisfies something in especially American gays and larger society that craves precisely equality along with a neighbourly “inclusion”.
-This concern can however ignore or confuse, as can likewise the often jargon ridden unreadable queer theory which owes more to bisexuals than gays, issues like “what are homosexuals for?”.
+This concern can however ignore or confuse, as can likewise the often jargon ridden, unreadable queer theory which owes more to bisexuals (and neo-Marxist theory) than gays, issues like “what are homosexuals for?”
 This was a leading question that founders of the gay movement like Harry Hay asked but contemporary liberated gays don’t usually answer.

-The drive to marriage equality tends, perhaps wants, to bury in acceptance issues around homosexual difference as gays (though far from all or even most), disappear into the crowd to pursue the American domestic dream and even, with a little help from their friends, to play happy families.
+The drive to marriage equality tends, possibly wants, to bury in social acceptance crucial issues around homosexual difference at the same time as gays – though far from all or even most – disappear into the crowd to pursue the American domestic dream and even, with a little help from their friends, to play happy families.
 And all this ironically at a time when marriage has never been less popular in the West.

 Unreassuringly for society and sometimes gays themselves who can be in denial about it, what some call the “third sex” does in fact often see things differently and is different, something which needs to be more fully recognized.

 Gays represent a good deal of what western culture and its innovatory, democratic contra naturam civilisational impulses are about, a point highlighted some years ago in Camille Paglia’s Sexual Personae study of western literature and art.
-Gays don’t birth children but they do often birth ideas, visions and revolutions, their particular wisdom fostered by an outsider rather than an insider consciousness.
+Gays don’t birth children but they do often birth ideas, visions and revolutions, their particular wisdom fostered by an outsider rather than an insider consciousness which launches potent symbols and statements.
+In many cultures and to some extent the bible, the gay presence and its contribution is a hidden stream but it exists.
+One biblical example for all sorts of reasons is the prophet of the New Covenant, Jeremiah (see my poem examining the prophet’s strangeness Jeremiah’s Loincloth).

-As regards art, supposedly everyone at least knows that both Michelangelo and Leonardo were gay.
+As regards the world of art, supposedly everyone at least knows that both Michelangelo and Leonardo were gay.
 They happen to have been so in if anything the style of two of the commoner expressions of gay orientation across time: ruggedly masculine and artily feminine on the physical plane, sometimes disturbingly prophetic and challengingly aesthetic on the psychological.
-Between them this Renaissance pair raise the question of what within the life of society any gay “genius” might be and why notable genius figures in especially the arts, figures such as Milton and Wagner, though certainly heterosexual, would often be thought gay and because their attitudes and behaviour displayed at least some gay characteristics.
+Between them this Renaissance pair raise the question of what within the life of society any gay “genius” might be and why notable genius figures in especially the arts, figures such as Milton and Wagner, though certainly heterosexual, would often be thought gay.
+People sensed their attitudes and behaviour displayed at least some gay characteristics.

 Quite simply gay is a distinctive psychology, an outlook on things, even a state of soul.
 It is these things before and without their expression in any overt sexual activity.
 It’s the reason so many know they are gay, or at any rate distinctly “different”, long before adolescence, though even then they may feel pre-adolescent attraction with love (that half forgotten word in the modern equation) towards the same sex.
 With maturity many gay males will find even the conversation of straight males boringly impersonal.
 Women may serve them better for conversation at least!